 |Radical Storage||Luggage Hero||Schwartz Travel|

 Here are details of some luggage storage facilities in Times Square

 When many different companies on the market offer the same service, it is not easy to choose the best one.
-Don’t worry though, we have made for you a straightforward guide that compares some of them so that you can figure out which one meets your needs.
+Don’t worry, we have made for you a straightforward guide that compares some of them so that you can figure out which one meets your needs.

-Let’s start with Radical Storage, the largest luggage storage network in the world.
+Let’s start with Radical Storage, the world’s largest luggage storage network.

 We have over 60 storage points located within local businesses throughout New York City.
-Widespread presence is an essential element to consider when you need to find a luggage storage place in a short time.
+Widespread presence is an essential element to consider when you need to find a luggage storage place quickly.

 Our service is reasonably priced: for just $6 per bag, you’ll free yourself from a heavy suitcase for the whole day.

 Whether you have a small or bulky bag, the rate remains the same, and there are absolutely no extra charges.